section-engineering-education/engineering-education/content/articles/understanding-polymorphism-abstract-classes-using-c-/index.md

 To follow this article along, you'll need the following:

-- A basic understanding of C# programming language.
+- A basic understanding of the C# programming language.
 - A basic understanding of Inheritance in C# programming language.

 If you're new to Inheritance, you should check this tutorial that would help you understand the concept of it [here](https://www.section.io/engineering-education/getting-started-with-inheritance-using-c/).